 Fear not.
 There’s an easy way.
 You can use an EQ pedal in front of your amplifier to get similar tones.
 Just lower the frequencies gradually to the left starting from 800Hz.
 Lesser the bass going into the amplifier, djentier the tone.
 Don’t forget to use a noise gate.

 4 – For retaining tone after drive pedals

 Overdrive pedals are really useful tools for adding some “dirt” to the tone.
 But they suck some of the very high and low frequencies because of their architecture.
-If you put an EQ pedal right after your favourite overdrive, you can take those frequencies back.
-Just push 120Hz, 2kHz and 6kHz up a little bit.
+If you put an EQ pedal right after your favorite overdrive, you can take those frequencies back.
+Just push 120Hz, 2kHz, and 6kHz up a little bit.
 You’re back on the original tone of your guitar.

 5 – For manipulating AutoWah pedal to suit different styles